These almond flour pancakes are light, fluffy, and filled with delicious nutty flavor. They're an easy, satisfying gluten-free breakfast or brunch!

 They’re also a fantastic addition to a weekend or special occasion brunch menu.
 I like to pair them with something savory, like sunny-side-up eggs, my healthy breakfast casserole, or a veggie frittata.
 Round out the meal with a smoothie or mimosas to drink!
 For more delicious brunch recipes, check out this post.

 If you love this recipe, try one of these breakfast treats next:

 - Classic French Toast

 For more healthy breakfast ideas, check out this post!

 - In a medium bowl, whisk together the almond flour, baking powder, and salt.

-- In a small bowl, whisk together the almond milk, eggs, and maple syrup.
+- In a small bowl, whisk together the almond milk, eggs, maple syrup, and vanilla.